boulder-on/JPassport/README.md

 ```
 # Dependencies

-JPassport itself only requires **Java 17** to build and run.
-There is a separate Java 18 branch.
+JPassport itself only requires **Java 19** to build and run.
+There are separate Java 17 and 18 branches.

 The testing classes require: